 18. This soil type occupies the majority of the site and comprises fine loamy soils overlying clay at depth.
-The soils typically have a slightly stony, medium clay loam topsoil, overlying a gleyed or slightly gleyed, heavy clay loam upper subsoil.
+The soils typically have a slightly to moderately stony, medium clay loam topsoil, overlying a gleyed or slightly gleyed, heavy clay loam upper subsoil.
 The lower subsoil is typically clay which is variably stony and slowly permeable.
 The soils have been assessed as mainly Wetness Class III (see Appendix II) although some better drained profiles Wetness Class II occur on the eastern side of the site.
+Topsoils are typically stonier (10-15%) along the western side of the site, becoming less stony to the east.